-Under the CIC Plan, the executive would be entitled to accelerated vesting of outstanding equity-based awards upon a termination described above.
-The other severance benefits under the CIC Plan are generally similar to the severance benefits described above; however Mr. Robin's cash severance would be increased to cover the two-year period following termination and company-paid COBRA coverage would be increased to eighteen months.
+Under the CIC Plan, the executive would be entitled to accelerated equity award vesting upon a termination described above.
+The other severance benefits under the CIC Plan are generally similar to the severance benefits described above; however Mr. Robin's cash severance would cover the two-year period following termination and Company-paid COBRA coverage would be eighteen months.
 Outplacement services received within twelve months following separation, up to a maximum of \$5,000, are provided to all participants.
-In addition, all executive officers would be entitled to full equity vesting and, except for Dr. Doberstein, a "gross up" payment for any excise taxes imposed under Section 4999 of the Internal Revenue Code once a 10% cutback threshold is exceeded and outplacement benefits.
-We determined that Mr. Robin should be entitled to increased severance benefits for a termination in connection with a change of control because of his role in the company and the likelihood that a change of control would result in his termination of employment.
+In addition, each of the NEOs would be entitled to full equity vesting and, except for Drs.
+Doberstein and Gergel, a "gross up" payment for any excise taxes imposed under Section 4999 of the Internal Revenue Code once a 10% cutback threshold is exceeded.
 The excise tax gross-up was included in the CIC Plan as originally adopted in 2006 to make the participants whole for any adverse tax consequences to which they may become subject under Section 4999 of the Internal Revenue Code and to avoid unintended differences in net severance based on individual factors like the date of hire and past option exercise decisions, which preserves the level of change of control severance protections that we have determined to be appropriate.
 At the time the CIC Plan was established, we believed this excise tax gross-up protection was a reasonable part of a competitive total compensation package and generally consistent with industry practice at the time.
-On April 5, 2011, the board of directors amended the CIC Plan to eliminate any "gross up" payments for any excise taxes imposed under Section 4999 of the Internal Revenue Code for participants who became eligible to participate in the CIC Plan on or after January 1, 2010, including Dr. Doberstein who joined the company in 2010.
+On April 5, 2011, the board of directors amended the CIC Plan to eliminate any "gross up" payments for any excise taxes imposed under Section 4999 of the Internal Revenue Code for participants who became eligible to participate in the CIC Plan on or after January 1, 2010.
 The board of directors decided to eliminate this tax gross-up provision under the plan for new participants based on its review of current industry practices.

-The Potential Payments Upon Termination or Change of Control section below describes and quantifies the severance and other benefits potentially payable to the Named Executive Officers.
+The "Potential Payments Upon Termination or Change of Control" section below describes and quantifies the severance and other benefits potentially payable to the NEOs.